Prometheus052404/CIRCUIT/README.md

 ```

 ## Future Implementation
-In future, a `Breadboard` Class is planned to be implemetated, along with various other features, like **integrating the IC and the `Breadboard` Class**.
+- In future, a `Breadboard` Class is planned to be implemetated, along with various other features, like **integrating the IC and the `Breadboard` Class**.
+- Inputs shall be user given entirely.

 ## License
 This project, **Digital Circuit Simulator**, was created by OOPS Team - 64, **Harith Yerragolam** and **Parth Pandey**.